-Hydrolysed collagen drinks are increasingly popular to help combat the effects of ageing on skin, hair, nails and joints.
-They generally taste good – some are better than others – but is there any evidence they actually work?
+Hydrolysed collagen drinks are increasingly popular to combat the effects of ageing on skin, hair, nails and joints.
+They generally taste good – some are better than others – but what is the evidence they actually work?

 Women’s skin ages faster

 Collagen supplements are mostly aimed at women, as female skin ages faster than that of men at most stages of life.
 Women aged 45 have 40% more wrinkles than men of the same age, while women aged 65 and over have up to 75% more wrinkles than their male peers.
 This is partly because our skin is thinner, and partly because of falling levels of oestrogen hormones.

 Lack of oestrogen slows the production of collagen and elastin fibres, and those that are present to become increasingly matted and tangled.
 As a result, skin loses its resilience and elasticity.
 Skin becomes more slack and dry, and the ill effects of long-term sun exposure catch up with us in the form of age spots and wrinkles.
 If you also smoke, there is a triple whammy as damage from smoking cigarettes means you are five times more likely to develop premature wrinkles than non-smokers.

 You don’t need me to tell you that loss of elasticity in the skin reduces its ability to conform as closely to the contours of your face.
 Skin therefore appears looser and starts to sag, with lines and furrows appearing as it creases with movement.
 The pull of gravity then leads to sagging eyelids and bags under the eyes.